mypdns/matrix/source/porn_filters/README.md

 ### Porn
 The  ~"NSFW::Porn" is used by My Privacy DNS moderators for any domains for which the contents are pornographic (NSFW) concepts.
-This means explicit nudity or sexual acts for pornographic entertainment purposes *only*
+This means explicit nudity or sexual acts for pornographic purposes and sited such as dating sites.

 ### Strict Porn
 This list serves two goals, blocking domains that ordinary might be